 Dated Washington May 30.
-General Miles states if you can communicate with Cuba insurgents request Garcia to assemble his force at (or in) the rear of Santiago de Cuba and our Army division will take with them to Santiago de Cuba five thousand stands of arms and ammunition for Cubans.
+General Miles3 states if you can communicate with Cuba insurgents request Garcia4 to assemble his force at (or in) the rear of Santiago de Cuba and our Army division will take with them to Santiago de Cuba five thousand stands of arms and ammunition for Cubans.

 Dated Washington, May 31.
 It is essential to know if all the four Spanish Armored cruisers at Santiago de Cuba as our military expedition must wait for out of information?
 Report as soon as possible.